Post - 1500 Southeast Asia Archaeology: British colonization of Brunei

 Brunei, a state located on the island of Borneo in Southeast Asia, first established itself as significant and powerful territory but declined from contact with the British government in Borneo's expansion of trade in the Southeast Asian area.
 From severed relationships from alleged piratical acts with the Spanish, Borneo suffered leading to Early European intrusions in trading ports.
-By the end of the 17th century, Borneo's own decline lead to Brunei's own deterioration over control of neighboring territories.
+By the end of the 17th century, Borneo's own decline led to Brunei's own deterioration over control of neighboring territories.

 When Brunei was made a conquest for an expedition by the Portuguese, the island was found to be linked into Southeast Asia and China's trading network.
 Brunei developed a strong commercial and political relationship with the other Southeast Asian states.
 This relationship soon severed and Brunei's political and commercial power began to decline from the result of British ports in Southeast Asia.
 These ports allowed for goods to be imported and exported from local traders at a cheaper price compared to Malay ports.
 Evidence of the relationship with India, China, and the Spanish was found in archaeological history in the 18th century on the island of Labuan as settlement for the East India company.
 In 1775, the company was driven away by piracy and the E.I.C gained exclusive rights to trade in pepper in return for protection.
 However, trade policies were threatened with the Portuguese in spice islands, Spanish in the Philippines, and the Dutch in the South.
 Direct trade suffered and pepper territories became expired.
 By the 18th century, Brunei sultans had minimal control over trade districts, leading to more piracy and oppression towards pepper traders and planters.